Intellection/rails_notebook/README.md

     File > Trust Notebook

-Then restart the notebook via the Terminal (CTRL+C twice)
+Then restart the notebook via the Terminal (CTRL+C twice to stop the kernel)

-Finally, run the notebook again using:
+Finally, rerun the notebook again using:

     rake rails_notebook

 ## Some useful commands:

-To display the application's routes:
+To display the Rails application's routes:

 	Rails.application.routes